 Problem

 Small documentation sites often start with a flat docs/ folder.
-However, as the project grows to include multiple modules, tutorials, APIs, and conceptual deep-dives, a disorganized folder structure becomes a significant maintenance burden.
+As projects grow to include multiple modules, APIs, and conceptual deep-dives, a disorganised folder structure becomes a significant maintenance burden.
 Files become difficult to locate, and the navigation sidebar becomes an overwhelming “wall of links.”

 Why it matters

-A disorganized folder structure directly results in a confusing user experience, as docmd’s routing and default navigation are derived from your file system.
-For authors, a lack of clear structure leads to content duplication and inconsistent naming, making the documentation harder to manage as more contributors join the project.
+A disorganised folder structure creates a confusing user experience, since docmd’s routing and default navigation are derived from your file system.
+For authors, a lack of clear structure leads to content duplication and inconsistent naming.
+This makes documentation harder to manage as more contributors join.

 Approach

-We recommend adopting an information architecture framework like Diátaxis, which separates content into four distinct categories: Tutorials, How-To Guides, Reference, and Explanation.
+We recommend adopting an information architecture framework like Diátaxis.
+It separates content into four distinct categories: Tutorials, How-To Guides, Reference, and Explanation.
 Mapping these categories strictly to your physical file system provides a clear roadmap for both readers and authors.

 Implementation